888poker: Delaware

-On May 2, 2013, 888 announced that it has been selected by the Delaware Lottery as its Primary Vendor to operate internet gaming systems and services.
+On 2 May 2013, 888 announced that it had been selected by the Delaware Lottery as its Primary Vendor to operate internet gaming systems and services.
 888 has signed a partnership agreement with Scientific Games, the largest technology provider for electronic lottery gaming in the United States as part of its operating license in the State of Delaware.
 The service is scheduled to become available to Delaware residents before the end of 2013.

 Europe

 Denmark

 In Denmark, 888poker was launched as a localized version in September 2015, after acquiring a license from the Gambling Authority.
 After launch, 888 Denmark manager in Denmark, Simon Ravn, said: "We have a slightly different approach to the Danish poker market than many of the other poker providers; we want to offer value to all our players, rather than focus on sign up bonuses and new customers", adding that "people still want to play poker and we think we can offer a new, fresh experience with us".